 Generic vs. Brand

 Brand-name drugs are expensive.
 Generics are generally much cheaper.
-If you have been prescribed a brand-name drug, ask your doctor if there is a generic available.
-Generics approved by the FDA have the same dosage, safety, strength, method of use, quality, performance and intended use as the brand-name drug.
-On GoodRx, we'll show you if there is a generic equivalent for any brand-name drug you look up.
+If you have been prescribed a brand-name drug, ask your doctor if there is a generic equivalent available that you could be prescribed instead.
+Generic drugs approved by the FDA often have the same dosages, strengths, forms, quality, performance, and intended uses as their brand-name equivalents.
+On GoodRx.com, we list both brand name drugs and generic equivalents.

-For many drugs, an increase in dosage does not mean a corresponding increase in price.
-Many Americans ask their doctors for a higher dosage and then simply split their pills in half.
-For example, if you're supposed to take a 20mg tablet, have your doctor prescribe a 40mg tablet.
+For many drugs, an increase in dosage does not result in a corresponding increase in price.
+Many consumers ask their doctors to prescribe a higher dosage and then they simply split the pills in half to take the appropriate amount per day.

 Mail Order vs. Retail